loudoweb/SpriterHaxeEngine/README.md

  - callback when tag dispatches
  - Points (usage example : to shot a bullet when gun fire)
  - Boxes (usage example : hitbox)
+ - sub entities

 **Libraries**
- - Simple bitmap library (bitmaps handled with addChild)
+ - Simple bitmap library (bitmaps handled with addChild, dependency : openfl)
- - BitmapData library (copypixels)
+ - BitmapData library (copypixels, dependency : openfl)
- - Tilelayer library (drawTiles)(dependency : https://github.com/matthewswallace/openfl-tilelayer).
+ - Tilelayer library (drawTiles using only one tilesheet)(dependency : https://github.com/elsassph/openfl-tilelayer and openfl).
+ - DrawTiles library (using many tilesheets)(dependency : https://github.com/elsassph/openfl-tilelayer and openfl).
- - Flixel Library (atlas support or bitmaps handled with addChild)
+ - Flixel Library (atlas support or bitmaps handled with addChild, , dependency : flixel) by Zaphod
  - override the AbstractLibrary to provide a new library

 **Cross-platform**